bluiska/AlterNATIVE/README.txt

 * Create array functions that return arrays
 * Extract values into a new array
 * Assign returned array to a new array in one line

+##### Program 4
+The string manipulation program starts off with defining a global text variable containing three letters and two spaces.
+Then a function called *evaluateString* is defined which is a boolean array function (`logical<<>>`).
+It takes a string as a parameter and return a bool array where an index in the array will be true of that index in the string is anything but space.
+If it is space it will be false.
+In the main method of the program we first declare an enmpty logical array of size 5 and set it so that it can be NULL.
+We then call the merge function where we merge the returned array from *evaluateString* with the empty array which will simply just result in aBoolArray being equal to the the returned array as there is nothing in aBoolArray to merge.
+Then based on the findings of *evalueString* either "Yes" or "No" is printed.
+Then, theString variable is set to NULL and passed to *evaluateString* once more resulting in null being returned and aBoolArray being made null.
+When we try and access index 2 in the print statement, it prints null.
+Features seen here:
+* Nullable array and strings
+* Logical array function.
+* Accessing individual characters in a string
+* Merge function
+* Making an array be equal to an array
+* Null output as text